See answer

 • Exposure to radiation

-The following risk factors have been shown to raise the risk of AML but don’t seem to increase the risk of CML:
+Additional factors have been linked specifically to AML but don’t appear to increase the risk of CML:

 • Smoking